ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 be made to ascertain whether a Server is publishing different key material to multiple registries (see {{split-view}}).

+Clients may also choose to publicly expose registries that they do not trust.
+This could be done by posting on some public bulletin board, or via other means such as Client gossip protocols.

 # Server running modes {#running-modes}

-We provide an overview of some of the possible frameworks for configuring the way that servers run in the Privacy Pass ecosystem.
-In short, servers may be configured to provide symmetric issuance and redemption with clients.
-While some servers may be configured as proxies that accept Privacy Pass data and send it to another server that actually processes issuance and/or redemption data.
+We provide an overview of some of the possible frameworks for configuring the way that Servers run in the Privacy Pass ecosystem.
+In short, Servers may be configured to provide symmetric issuance and redemption with clients.
+While some Servers may be configured as proxies that accept Privacy Pass data and send it to another Server that actually processes issuance and/or redemption data.
 Finally, we also consider instances of the protocol that may permit public verification.

 The intention with providing each of these running modes is to cover the different applications that utilize variants of the Privacy Pass protocol.
-We RECOMMEND that any Privacy Pass server implementation adheres to one of these frameworks.
+We RECOMMEND that any Privacy Pass Server implementation adheres to one of these frameworks.

 ## Single-Issuer Single-Verifier {#sisv}

 The simplest way of considering the Privacy Pass protocol is in a setting where the same server plays the role of issuer and verifier, we call this "Single-Issuer Single-Verifier" (SISV).
-In SISV, we consider a server S that publishes commitments for their secret key k, that a client C has access to.

-When S wants to issue tokens to C, they invoke the issuance protocol where C generates their own inputs, and S uses their secret key k.
-In this setting, C can only perform token redemption with S. When a token redemption is required, C and S invoke the redemption phase of the protocol, where C uses an issued token from a previous exchange, and S uses k as their input again.
+When S wants to issue tokens to C, they invoke the issuance protocol where C generates their own inputs, and S uses their secret key skS.
+In this setting, C can only perform token redemption with S. When a token redemption is required, C and S invoke the redemption phase of the protocol, where C uses an issued token from a previous exchange, and S uses skS to validate the redemption.

-In SISV, C proves that it holds a valid authorization token issued by S at some point in the past (without revealing exactly when).
-S can use this information to inform it's own decision-making about C without having to recompute the re-authorize the user.

 ## Single-Issuer Forwarding-Verifier {#sifv}

-In this setting, each client C obtains issued tokens from a server S via the issuance phase of the protocol.
-The difference is that the Client can prove that they hold a valid authorization with any verifier V. We still only consider S to hold their own secret key.
+In this setting, each Client C obtains issued tokens from a Server S via the issuance phase of the protocol.
+The difference is that C can prove that they hold a valid authorization with any verifier V. We still only consider S to hold their own secret key.
+We name this mode "Single-Issuer Forwarding-Verifier" (SIFV).

 When C interacts with V, V can ask C to provide proof of authorization to the separate issuer S. The first stage of the redemption phase of the